-- Except for supporting graduate students through the Roberta Park Fund, NASSH pays no honoraria or any other expenses for speakers to prepare papers or to attend the conference.
+- NASSH pays no honoraria or any other expenses for speakers to prepare presentations or to attend the conference.

-- Papers are to be original works, not published or presented in full elsewhere.
+- Presentations are to be original works, not published or presented in full elsewhere.

-- Individuals whose abstracts are accepted by the program committee must deliver the paper summarized by the abstract and not some other piece of work.
+- Individuals whose abstracts are accepted by the program committee must deliver the presentation summarized by the abstract and not some other piece of work.

-- Presenters can have their names associated with two papers at the NASSH 2020 conference.
+- Presenters can have their names associated with two presentations at the NASSH 2021 conference.

 - Presenters should not be the moderator of the session in which they present.

-- Moderators will firmly enforce time limits for papers.
+- Moderators will firmly enforce time limits for presentations.